stagedml/stagedml/README.md

 * Stagedml is a library of adopted ML models.
-We do not claim any remarkable accuracy or performance achievements, but we do provide several infrastracture properties which simplify the development process.
+We do not claim any remarkable accuracy or performance achievements, but we do provide several infrastructure properties which simplify the development process.
   1. StagedML is powered by [Pylightnix](https://github.com/stagedml/pylightnix/)
      immutable data management library.
-  2. All addopted models and datasets are defined as a linked graph of [stages](https://github.com/stagedml/pylightnix/blob/master/docs/Reference.md#pylightnix.types.Derivation).
+  2. All adopted models and datasets are defined as a linked graph of [stages](https://github.com/stagedml/pylightnix/blob/master/docs/Reference.md#pylightnix.types.Derivation).
 Dependency resolution is done automatically.
   3. Any stage could be deployed in one button click (here: by one line of Python code, not counting the imports).
 Example: